 Sirius and its best known resident Myra are in the news constantly.
 Sirius is at the top of the SOSBrutalism campaign at the German Architecture Museum (Deutches ArchitekturMuseum).
 Myra is still at the top of Sirius with her SOS lights shining.
 These are soon to be accompanied by a special neon display for Vivid.

-Below is Fayroze’s story of Myra in Sirius 44 (click on it to enlarge)…
+Below is the story of Myra in Sirius 44 (click on it to enlarge)…

 and Cherie’s (click on it to enlarge)…

-At the Zine Fair a few metres away were Philippa Nicole Barr and Shuang Wu who had produced Brut Zine…
+At the Zine Fair a few metres away were Shuang Wu and her colleague who had produced Brut Zine…

-Philippa Nicole Barr’s The Story of Sirius includes her translation of On Ugliness by Umberto Eco, which begins:
+The Story of Sirius includes a translation of On Ugliness by Umberto Eco, which begins:

 ‘Often the attributes of beauty or ugliness are due to political and social not aesthetic criteria.’